tomberek/mcm/manual/iv.md

 (2) For clause 3 offenses under Article 134, the following proof is required:

-(a) That the accused did or failed to do certain acts that satisfy each element of the federal statute (including, in the case of a prosecution under 18 U.S.C. --SECT-- 13, each element of the assimilated State, Territory, Possession, or District law); and
+(a) That the accused did or failed to do certain acts that satisfy each element of the federal statute (including, in the case of a prosecution under 18 U.S.C. &sect; 13, each element of the assimilated State, Territory, Possession, or District law); and

 (b) That the offense charged was an offense not capital.